OWASP/www-project-cyber-controls-matrix/index.md

 #### License

-The OWASP Cyber Controls Matrix (OCCM) is licensed under a [Creative Commons Attribution 4.0 International (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license for free use and adaptation, including commercial and government, with attribution.
-Additional license terms and conditions are detailed within the Required Attribution section text that must be provided with use or distribution of the OCCM.
+The OWASP Cyber Controls Matrix (OCCM) is licensed under a [Creative Commons Attribution 4.0 International (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license for free use and adaptation, including commercial and government, with attribution as specified in the "Required Attribution" section of this webpage.

 #### Copyrights & Trademarks